andrew/ultimate-awesome/README.md

 - [awesome-developer-marketing](https://github.com/ronakganatra/awesome-developer-marketing) - A living document of hand-picked resources for marketers working on dev-centric products. .
 - [Awesome-Security-Tool-List](https://github.com/tina1998612/Awesome-Security-Tool-List) - This is a list of security tools that I have used or recommend.
 Welcome any contributions!.
 - [awesome-kgqa](https://github.com/BshoterJ/awesome-kgqa) - A collection of some materials of knowledge graph question answering.
-- [Awesome-Differential-Privacy-and-Meachine-Learning](https://github.com/JeffffffFu/Awesome-Differential-Privacy-and-Meachine-Learning) - Paper notes and code for differentially private machine learning.
+- [awesome-odoo](https://github.com/desdelinux/awesome-odoo) - A curated list of awesome Odoo resources.
 - [mind-bicycles](https://github.com/pel-daniel/mind-bicycles) - List of future of programming projects.
 - [awesome-weakly-supervised-semantic-segmentation-papers](https://github.com/pengtaojiang/awesome-weakly-supervised-semantic-segmentation-papers) - Recent weakly supervised semantic segmentation paper.
 - [awesome-remnote](https://github.com/hannesfrank/awesome-remnote) - A curated list of RemNote plugins, themes, tutorials and other resources.